foureyes/csci-ua.0060-fall2020-001/slides/db/intro.markdown

 * {:.fragment} relational databases are typically pretty rigid:
 * {:.fragment} they're highly structured
-* {:.fragment} columns and types of columns must be defined prior to inserting rows
+* {:.fragment} columns and types of columns _typically_ (we'll see that SQLite has a bit of a twist on this) must be defined prior to inserting rows
 * {:.fragment} many relational database features deal with maintaining  _data integrity_ (such user defined data constraints, foreign keys, etc.)

 </section>